 Cain killed his brother Abel.
-Both of them were descendants of the Prophet Adam (upon whom be peace).
+Both were descendants of the Prophet Adam (upon whom be peace).
 Yet, one was righteous and the other became the ‘first’ murderer.
 Such that Allah (swt) made an example of this particular incident throughout time.

-“And his soul permitted to him the murder of his brother, so he killed him and became among the losers.”
+“So his soul permitted to him the murder of his brother, so he killed him and became among the losers.”
 (Qur’an 5:30)

 In reality, if you want to be technical.
 From the perspective that we all came from Adam or are ‘Bani Adam‘ -the children of Adam, we are in reality all descendants of Prophets.